-What new QCD rule applies for 2020?
-Effective for QCDs made in 2020 and subsequent years, the QCD exclusion amount for the current year must be reduced by an amount (but not below zero) equal to the excess of: the aggregate of all deductions allowed for all tax years on or after attaining age 701/2 over the aggregate amount of the QCD reductions for all tax years preceding the current year.
+What new QCD rule applies after 2019?
+Effective for QCDs made in 2020 and subsequent years, the QCD exclusion amount for the current year must be reduced by an amount (but not below zero) equal to the excess of: the aggregate of all deductions allowed for all tax years on or after attaining age 701⁄2 over the aggregate amount of the QCD reductions for all tax years preceding the current year.

-- IRS Reporting Tasks for QCDs.
+IRS Reporting Tasks for QCDs.
 There is no special reporting for QCDs by the IRA custodian.
-Many times IRA accountiholders and their tax advisors think the IRA custodian should be preparing the Form 1099-R to show the distribution as being tax-free.
+Many times IRA accountholders and their tax advisors think the IRA custodian should be preparing the Form 1099-R to show the distribution as being tax-free.
 This is not the IRS procedure.
 A QCD is to be reported as a "normal" distribution since you are older than age 591⁄2.
 You will be required to complete lines 4a and 4b of your federal income tax return.
 The general rule is that most IRA distributions are fully taxable so line 4a is left blank and the taxable amount is inserted on line 4b.
 An exception applies to QCDs.
 If the total distribution is a QCD, enter 0 on line 4b and write QCD next to line 4b.
 If only part of the distribution is a QCD, enter the part that is not the QCD on line 4b.
-Enter QCD next to line 4b. - 4.5.J (8) Special Rules for Certain Lifetime Income Investments.
-A direct trustee-to-trustee transfer is authorized for certain lifetime income investments or a qualified plan distribution annuity.
-Such investments may be held by a defined contribution plan, a 403(b) plan or a governmental 457(b) plan.
-However, if such investments are no longer authorized to be held as an investment option under the plan, such investments may be transferred to another employer plan or an IRA. - 4.5.K Discussion of the Special Rules Applying to Distributions to Expatriates.
-An expatriate is any United States citizen who relinquishes his or her citizenship and any long term resident of the United States who ceases to a lawful permanent resident.
-An individual's expatriation date is the date he or she relinquishes citizenship or ceases being a permanent resident.
-A covered expatriate, in general, is an expatriate who meets the requirements of subparagraphs (A), (B), or (C) of Internal Revenue Code section 877(a)(2).
-However, there are exceptions where such a person is not treated as a covered expatriate.
-If you become an expatriate or are considering becoming an expatriate, you will want to consult with your tax aftorney or accountant.
+Enter QCD next to line 4b.